Eknathreddy09/tap-operators-workshop/workshop/content/exercises/08-accelerators.md

 url: http://tap-gui.{{ session_namespace }}.demo.tanzupartnerdemo.com/create
 ```

-Now, Cody can discover a template that is appropriate for the programming language (e.g. Java, .NET, Node) and the application type (i.e. Web, message-driven, function) that he wants to work on.
-He can use the template to start a new project, or he can use the template to migrate a pre-existing application.
+Now, you can discover a template that is appropriate for the programming language (e.g. Java, .NET, Node) and the application type (i.e. Web, message-driven, function).
+You can use the template to start a new project, or use the template to migrate a pre-existing application.

 ![Accelerator Templates](images/acc-templates.png)